-- □ Engine speed is <100 rpm and the SEO switch is put in the ON position. - ☐ Idle Governor is activated and the SEO switch is put in the ON position. - □ Vehicle speed is <3 mph and Park Brake is activated and the SEO switch is put in the ON position.
+- ☐ Engine speed is <100 rpm and the SEO switch is put in the ON position. - ☐ Idle Governor is active and the SEO switch is put in the ON position. - □ Vehicle speed is <3 mph and Park Brake is activated and the SEO switch is put in the ON position.

-The flashing code feature is deactivated to the OFF position or the listed conditions are no longer satisfied.
-See Figure 20.
+The flashing code feature is deactivated once the SEO switch is returned to the OFF position or the listed conditions are no longer satisfied.